JEFF7712/homelab/README.md

 # This is my Homelab

-I am using IaC and gitops practices by using terraform, ansible, and argocd
+I am using IaC and gitops practices by using terraform, ansible, and argocd.